Skip to main content

 To update the settings for a particular environment, navigate to the settings section where you will find:

-Fetch types
+Fetch Types

 There are three types of fetches in Salto:

-• Full: fetches all configuration updates for the environment (the scheduled fetch uses a full fetch)
+Fetches all configuration updates for the environment (the scheduled fetch uses a full fetch)

 Impact Analysis